ablotekar/OneD-Fluid-Simulation-Python/README.md

 ## Fluid simulation codes

-The fluid simuation codes are written by using the different useful function from package **"fluidplasma"**.
+The fluid simulation codes are written by using the different useful function from package **"fluidplasma"**.
 In the following subsections, the information of of some codes is give.